oracle-livelabs/sprints/java/sprint-keytool/sprint-keytool.md

 The `-list` command prints the contents of the keystore identified by `-alias`.
 If no alias is specified, as in the example below, then the contents of the entire keystore is printed.

 The following command will list the certificates in a keystore.
-The `-keystore [KEYSTORE_NAME]` option is the name of the keystore whose certificates you want to list, and `[KEYSTORE_PASSWORD]' is the password for that keystore.
+The `-keystore [KEYSTORE_NAME]` option is the name of the keystore whose certificates you want to list, and `[KEYSTORE_PASSWORD]` is the password for that keystore.
 ```
 keytool -v -list -keystore [KEYSTORE_NAME] -storepass [KEYSTORE_PASSWORD]
 ```